Plant Protein vs. Beta-Alanine: Plant Foundation vs. Carnosine Deficiency

 • Beta-Alanine:

-• May cause paresthesia (tingling sensation).
+• Can cause paresthesia (tingling sensation).

 • Not effective for activities requiring short, explosive power.